ThomasTeklu/post-install-config/README.md

 ![image](https://github.com/user-attachments/assets/feefcd17-a330-4985-a794-e0e35e29dc18)

+Above was mentioned the "grace period" which is how long (in our case, in hours) it takes for a ticket from the time that it is created to become marked as "overdue".
+Typically the more severe the ticket, the shorter the grace period will be so as to encourage its quick resolution.
+Schedule was also mentioned, which covers how the hours of the grace period are counted (for example, a 24/5 counting period which would exclude counting hours of the weekend, or a 24/7 schedule which would count those hours).

 ### Help Topics

 Finally, we are arriving at our final step for this section.
 Here we will configure the Help Topics.
-When users submit tickets, they will be asked to categorize their issue by selecting a "Help Topic", which is essentially a broad theme that a given problem could fit into without specifying all the details of the issue.
-This feature assists agents in prioritizing and resolving tickets in the most efficient way possible.
+When users submit tickets, they will be asked to categorize their issue by selecting a "Help Topic", which is a broad theme that a ticket could fit into.
+This feature assists agents in prioritizing and resolving tickets efficiently.

-NOTE: Many times, since users are not technically trained/aware, they will file their tickets under less-than-accurate help topics.
-It is up to the helpdesk staff to make the appropriate transfers between help topics as they see fit.
+**NOTE**: Many times, since users are not technically trained/aware, they will file their tickets under misleading help topics.
+It's up to the helpdesk staff to make the appropriate transfers between help topics as they see fit.

-We'll set up five help topics in addition to the four already present from initial setup.
+We'll set up five Help Topics in addition to the four already present from initial setup.
 From within the Admin Panel, locate to the "Manage" tab, then open the "Help Topics" subtab.
-From here, we'll use the "Add New Help Topic" option to get started with our new Help Topics.
-We'll go ahead and leave the settings within the "New ticket options" section as they are right now, and just focus on giving the Name and Parent Topic of each Help Topic.
+From here, we'll use the "Add New Help Topic" option to get started.

+Go ahead and leave the settings within the "New ticket options" section as they are right now, and just focus on giving the Name and Parent Topic of each Help Topic.
 Parent Topics are those Help Topics that already existed which can be used as primary groupings, while the ones we are making now will be "branches" of these groups.

 Here is the list of new Help Topics that we'll make along with the Parent Topics that should be given to each: